-Record the mat/cable information in Table 3.
+Record the mat/cable information in Table 3, on the following page.
 Give this information to the homeowner to keep in a safe place.

 The mat/cable model number, serial number, voltage, and resistance range are shown on a nameplate label attached to the power leads.
 Do not remove this nameplate label.
 The electrical inspector will need to see this.